Slot Machine Malfunctions

 More specifically, it told him he'd won 43 million euros.
 If

-player insisted on getting paid the full amount and filed a lawsuit.
+other case, the player insisted on getting paid the full amount and

-Louise Chavez had the fortune of her slot telling her she'd won in impossibly massive jackpot.
-She then had the devastation to hear
+in impossibly massive jackpot.
+She then had the

-from a casino employee that the machine had simply malfunctioned and
+devastation to hear from a casino employee that the machine had

-is one of the rare cases in which the player didn't sue the casino.
+Of note, this is one of the rare cases in which the player didn't

 Bill Seebeck was playing Bally Ultimate Party Spin when it told